 If you are planting on a small scale, it is worth cutting your willow in winter.
 12 inch strips are ideal as at least 6 inches will need to be planted in the soil.
 Keep the willow in water and it should start to root.
 Interestingly, we have found that damaged or scarred willow will root from its 'cut'.
 It just goes to show how easy it is to propagate willow.

 We always take our cuttings from the best quality stock.
-Simply preparing the cuttings takes us a few days, but then we do need 17,000 cuttings per acre!
+Simply preparing the cuttings takes us a few days, but then we do need around 18,000 cuttings per acre!

 Up until fairly recently, all our willow was planted by hand.
 Thankfully, this back-breaking job has largely been eliminated.
 A specialist piece of machinery (which we have further adapted) has enabled us to automate much of the planting process.
 Some of our willow is still planted by hand (a hard wearing glove with a tough piece of leather on the palm is a must!).